-Students will sign up for practice time in the lab online using the lab sign up link accessible via student eTools on the College of Nursing website.
-Students are only to sign up for themselves.
-Students are required to sign up at least one (1) hour prior to the practice session they would like to attend.
-If a student has signed up for a practice session and cannot attend, he/she is expected to cancel their reservation by 0800 the day of the scheduled practice.
-If a student is more than 10 minutes late for a scheduled lab practice, he/she will forfeit the practice time and be required to reschedule on a different day.
-If a student signs up for a lab session and does not show up without cancelling prior to the lab time, his/her clinical instructor will be notified of the occurrence and there may be an associated effect on the student's grade, depending on individual course policy.
-If the student does not show up a second time without prior notification, he/she will be required to schedule any further practice or proficiency time for the semester through the Nursing Resource Center (NRC) Coordinator.
+If a student has signed up for a practice session and cannot attend, the student is expected to cancel their reservation by 0700 the day of the scheduled practice.
+If a student is more than 10 minutes late for a scheduled lab practice, the student will forfeit the practice time and be required to reschedule on a different day.
+If a student signs up for a lab session and does not show up without cancelling prior to the lab time, the student's clinical instructor will be notified of the occurrence and there may be an associated effect on the student's grade, depending on individual course syllabus.
+If the student does not show up a second time without prior notification, the student will be required to schedule any further practice or proficiency time for the semester through the Nursing Resource Center (NRC) Coordinator.
 Students that are sent to lab for remediation are to contact the NRC Coordinator.